Create imagery layers and add them to a web map

 You'll start with the Corn Fields Before Storm image.

-1. In the Contents pane, uncheck the check box next to Corn Fields After Storm to turn the layer off.
-Make sure Corn Fields Before Storm is turned on.
+1. In the Layers pane, ensure that the Corn Fields After Storm layer is off and that the Corn Fields Before Storm layer is turned on.

-3. In the Image Display pane, under RGB composite, choose the following values:
+5. In the Style options pane, under RGB, choose the following values:

 This new band combination will display the red band through the red channel, the green band through the green channel, and the blue band through the blue channel.